1j01/skele2d/README.md

 ## Examples

-* [`example/`](example/) - Webpack + CoffeeScript example.
+* [`example/`](example/) - Webpack usage example, with CoffeeScript.
 This uses Webpack to bundle module imports, and coffee-loader to compile CoffeeScript.
-* [`example-vanilla/`](example-vanilla/) - script tag usage example, still using CoffeeScript (some would probably take issue with calling this "vanilla" but it's just the name of the folder, for now.)
+* [`example-vanilla/`](example-vanilla/) - Script tag usage example, with CoffeeScript.
+This uses the in-browser Coffeescript compiler.
+(I plan to rename this example, since "vanilla" implies JavaScript.)
 * [Tiamblia](https://github.com/1j01/tiamblia-game) - A game built with Skele2D (or a fuller example, at least.)

-Both of the examples in this repo are super bare-bones, and don't actually show off all the entity types supported by the editor, only terrain — no posable/animated entities.
-It was kind of an oversight when I was copying from Tiamblia and trimming it down.
+Both of the examples in this repo are super bare-bones, and don't actually show off all the entity types supported by the editor, only terrain — no posable or animated entities.
+(It was kind of an oversight when I was copying from Tiamblia and trimming it down.)

 <!-- Planned structure:
 * [`examples/webpack-coffee/`](examples/webpack-coffee/) - Webpack + CoffeeScript example.
 This uses Webpack to bundle module imports (including Skele2D), and coffee-loader to compile CoffeeScript.